giellalt/lang-bxr/bxr.md

 Here come the new verbs
 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-bxr/blob/main/../src/fst/stems/verbs.lexc)</small># Buryaad adjectives

+here there are some 500 adjectives from the Apertium source files.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-bxr/blob/main/../src/fst/stems/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-bxr/blob/main/../src/fst/stems/adjectives.lexc)</small>